meken/cloud-hackathons/hacks/adk-intro/README.md

 We’re taking baby steps, let’s get started with our development environment.
 This challenge is all about getting the quintessential *Agent* to work so that we can start building it further.

 > [!NOTE]
-> You could run this (and the remaining challenges) from any VM, but we recommend you to use Cloud Shell as it comes with all the prerequisites pre-installed.
+> You could run this (and the remaining challenges) from any VM, but we recommend you to use Cloud Shell as it comes with most of the prerequisites pre-installed.

 ### Description